 The Girls Athletic Leadership Schools will host a variety of family education nights and community building events.
 These events are designed to educate families about various topics related to their child's education, school and development.
-Families are encouraged to communicate their requests to the Parent Council, Family Liaison, or the Heads of School.
+Families are encouraged to communicate their requests to the Heads of School, Front Office, or Director of Counseling & Wellness.